Toilet troubleshooting isn’t as difficult as you might think, especially with these six helpful hints for solving the most common toilet problems.

 4. Toilet Won’t Flush Properly

-Gently bend the float arm (attached to the float ball) downward to lower the water level.
-Bend it upward to raise the water level.
-Or use the adjustment screw on top of the inlet valve to set the float arm.
+Gently bend the float arm (attached to the float ball) downward to lower the water level otherwise bend it upward to raise the water level.
+Moreover, use the adjustment screw on top of the inlet valve to set the float arm.
 Again, the water level inside the tank should be 3/4″ below the top of the overflow tube.

 How to Adjust a Ball Float in Your Commode (video)